ChrisEmpire/EVARIS-OS/README 2ndFeb.md

 Any suggestion is kindly taken

-To install the basic apps: (As EVARIS is based on Arch, the script also is meant for Arch Linux distributions only)
+To use the app installer: (As EVARIS is based on Arch, the script also is meant for Arch Linux distributions only)
-1. Clone this repository
+1. Open up a terminal and clone this repository using git clone https://github.com/TheBluSalmon/EVARIS-OS
+2. Run cd EVARIS-OS/ShellScripts
-2. Run chmod a+x APPINSTALLER.sh in the terminal of your arch distribution
+2. Run chmod a+x APPINSTALLER.sh
 3. Then run sudo ./APPINSTALLER.sh and you're good to go.
 Make sure you have a stable internet connection.
+To cancel a package use Ctrl + C to stop installing the current package